aidaroff/Algorithms-and-Tests/README.md

 # Algorithms-and-Tests
-Popular algorithms and test implemented and tested by me;
+Popular algorithms and tests implemented and tested by me;